Freezing-In Gravitational Waves: Gravitational wave spectrum

 where $H$ is the Hubble parameter and we have defined $R(t,k)\equiv\,2 \,k\,\dfh(t,k)$.
 Note that for the $\Ott$ and $\Ozf$ contributions, which we shall discuss here, $\dfh$ has no explicit time dependence.
 We will therefore treat $\dfh$ without explicit time dependence in the following derivation.
 Now that we consider a thermal plasma in an expanding universe, the temperature decreases over time.
 Therefore we have an implicit time/temperature dependence.

 We further note that, in a radiation-dominated universe,

 with $\rho(T)=\gsr(T)\pi^2T^4/30$ and $\gsr(T)=2$ is the effective number of energy density degrees of freedom.
-The scalars remain in thermal equilibrium\footnote{ By this we mean that the zeroth order term of $\fp$ is a massless Bose--Einstein distribution with the current temperature. } as long as their interaction rate, which is on the order $\lambda^2 T$, cf. Sec.~\ref{sec:evolution_eqs}, is at least as fast as the Hubble rate $H\sim T^2/\Mp$.
-Therefore we obtain the equilibrium condition $\lambda^2 \gtrsim T/\Mp$, where this condition is understood as an order of magnitude estimate.
+The scalars remain in thermal equilibrium\footnote{ By this we mean that the zeroth order term of $\fp$ is a massless Bose--Einstein distribution with the current temperature. } as long as their interaction rate, which is on the order $\lambda^2 T$, is at least as fast as the Hubble rate $H\sim T^2/\Mp$.
+Therefore we obtain the equilibrium condition, $\lambda^2 \gtrsim T/\Mp$, which has to be understood as an order of magnitude estimate.

 We can integrate \Eq{energy_density_evolution}: